adamduval/notes/python.md

 - when a script is run directly python sets the `__name__` variable to `__main__`
 - if a module is imported then the `__name__` variable is set to the name of the module

+### **kwargs

+- a magic variable
+- allows you to pass in an unspecified number of keyword arguments to a function

 ---

 ## END